abhijitsarkar/feign/README.md

       For example, given the path `/feign/xyz`, the generated id is `feign-1357738284`.
       * If failed to extract the first segment of the URI, use `unknown`.

-     To replace the default id generator, create a bean that implements `IdGenerator`.
-The default one will be automatically disabled.
+     To replace the default id generator, set `feign.recording.idGenerator` as shown in the above `application.yml`.

      You can also specify id generators for individual requests as shown in the above `application.yml`.
-Request scoped id generators trump the global one.
+     If both global and request scoped id generators are present, the later wins.

    * Match even parts of the image have no corresponding properties in the Feign mapping: Set `ignoreUnknown` true for properties shown in the above `application.yml`.